-- Exposure to monkeypox: 21-day deferral from donating blood, plasma or platelets
+- Exposure to mpox: 21-day deferral from donating blood, plasma or platelets

-- Recovery from monkeypox infection: 21-day deferral after last symptom or sign of illness
+- Recovery from mpox infection: 21-day deferral after last symptom or sign of illness

-- Receipt of vaccine (exposure), Jynneos monkeypox vaccine: 21-day deferral
+- Receipt of vaccine (regardless of exposure), Jynneos mpox vaccine: 21-day deferral after last dose

 There continues to be an urgent need for donors